We Help Eligible Property Owners, Heirs, And Claimants Recover Funds

 Once you have decided to use G.E.T.
 Property Solutions to assist you in recovering your surplus claim, we prepare all the documents and hire a notary in your area to meet with you to formally sign the agreement.
 The notary then returns the documents to us and we prepare and submit all necessary paperwork to the county.
 If a probate is necessary, we hire the specializing attorney to coordinate with you and with us to initiate the legal process.

 G.E.T.
-Property Solutions LLC is only paid when we succeed in retrieving your surplus money.
-Our payment is a percentage of that retrieved surplus agreed to in contract with the client.
-All costs in the process are paid by us out of that percentage.
-There are no out of pocket costs to our clients.
+Property Solutions LLC operates on a contingency fee basis, meaning we only receive payment when we successfully recover your surplus funds.
+Our fee is a percentage of the recovered amount, as outlined in the contract with the client.
+All expenses incurred during the process are covered by us from that percentage, so there are no upfront or out-of-pocket costs for our clients.

 Properties are purchased at tax deed auction by individuals, investors and by companies and larger investment firms.
 Once the winning auction bid is paid, a tax deed is issued by the county and the purchaser becomes the legal owner of the property.
 If you want to purchase the property back these buyers must be contacted and will want a profit on their investment.